sleeplesseditor/Enzyme-Jest-NotetoSelf-Demo/README.md

 This is a simple note-taking app, built to demonstrate use of Enzyme and Jest in test-driven development, as can be seen in app.test.js and note.test.js, and the coverage report.

+To run the program, follow these steps:

+1) cd Enzyme-Jest-NotetoSelf-Demo
+2) npm install
+3) npm start

+To run the tests, follow these steps after installing the dependencies:

+1) npm test

 ![screen shot 2017-12-09 at 11 14 01](https://user-images.githubusercontent.com/25869284/33795104-2fd84510-dcd2-11e7-8829-aa407f39e29d.png)
 Landing page